 I will tell you from the beginning the story of Bonfire's new release 'The Rauber' is a complex one.
 Hot on the heels of their fantastic 'Double X' work, Bonfire explores of all things musical theater.
 When director Pierre Politz proposed to work on a project for the stage of the theatre in Bonfire’s hometown Ingolstadt together, Claus Lessmann and Hans Ziller answered:'We hate the theatre!'
 But Politz had a clear idea, which material he wanted to work on with the famous melodic Rock band: Friedrich Schiller's 'Storm and Stress' drama 'Die Räuber.'
 This is where it gets complex: the theatrical work debuted in February; and the story itself is complex in its historical context.
-For more information about Bonfire's work you can click here for the official press release.
 For more about Schiller's play click here to read the Wikipedia entry.
 (A synopsis is found on the right sidebar.)

 The bottom line is this: Bonfire rose to this challenge and has produced, without doubt, their best work to date.
 Yes, several cuts are sung in their native German.
 But do not let this dissuade you from listening to 'The Rauber.'
 (Actually, I was quite impressed with these track even though I don't know a lick of German!)
 This is great melodic rock wrapped in a interesting story performed by a great and legendary band.